MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 The **APC SmartUPS Status** driver enables full monitoring and limited control of APC UPS systems from your Hubitat hub.
 It uses a Telnet-based session architecture designed for **deterministic lifecycle management** and **transient state isolation**, ensuring clean, non-blocking communication with the UPS.

-This driver supports real-time status updates, automated reconnoiters, self-test initiation, and optional outlet group control on compatible models.
+This driver supports real-time status updates, automated reconnoiters, self- test initiation, and optional outlet group control on compatible models.

+Includes an integrated notification system for seamless Hubitat Notifications app integration.

 ---